CGJennings/fast-ternary-string-set/README.md

 JavaScript `Set` objects guarantee that they iterate over elements in the order that they are added.
 `TernaryStringSet`s always return results in sorted order.

 `TernaryStringSet`s can contain the empty string, but cannot contain non-strings.
 Not even `null` or `undefined`.

-### Tree quality
+### Tree health

 Adding strings in sorted order produces a worst-case tree structure.
 This can be avoided by adding strings all at once using the constructor or `addAll()`.
 Given sorted input, both of these methods will produce an optimal tree structure.
-If this is not practical, adding strings in random order usually yields a near-optimal tree.
+If this is not practical, adding strings in random order will typically yield a tree that's "close enough" to balanced for most applications.
 Calling `balance()` will rebuild the tree in optimal form, but it can be expensive.

-Similarly, after deleting a large number of strings, future search performance may be improved by calling `balance()`.

 Since most `TernaryStringSet` methods are recursive, extremely unbalanced trees can provoke "maximum call stack size exceeded" errors.

 ### Code point ordering

 Sets are ordered and matched by their Unicode code point.
 For most strings this has no effect, but some Unicode code points span two characters (char codes) in a JavaScript string.
 For example, the musical symbol 𝄞, code point U+1D11E, can be assigned to a JavaScript string as follows:

 ```js
 const clefG = "\ud834\udd1e";
 ```

 Even though it represents a single symbol, the above string has a length of two.
 To avoid surprises, `TernaryStringSet` matches by code point, not by char code.
 For example, since the above string is one code point, it would match `getPartialMatchesOf(".")` and not `getPartialMatchesOf("..")`.

 ### Compaction

 Calling `compact()` can significantly reduce a set's memory footprint.
-For large sets of typical strings, this can reduce the set's footprint by 50–80%.
+For large sets of typical strings, this can reduce the set's footprint by around 50–80%.
 However, no new strings can be added or deleted without first undoing the compaction.
 Compaction is relatively expensive, but can be a one-time or even ahead-of-time step for many use cases.

 ### Serialization

 A common use case is to match user input against a fixed set of strings.
 For example, checking input against a spelling dictionary or suggesting completions for partial input.
 In such cases it is often desirable to build a set ahead of time, serialize it to a buffer, and then save the buffer data on a server where it can be downloaded as needed.
-Recreating a set directly from buffer data is much faster than downloading a file containing the strings and inserting them into a new set on the client.
+Recreating a set directly from buffer data is often much faster than downloading a file containing the strings and adding them to a new set on the client.

 The following steps will make such ahead-of-time sets as small as possible: